qmk/qmk_firmware/docs/features/unicode.md

 === Basic

-This is the easiest to use, albeit somewhat limited.
-It supports code points up to `U+7FFF`, which covers characters for most modern languages (including East Asian), as well as many symbols, but does not include emoji.
+This is the easiest to use, albeit somewhat limited in features.
+It supports code points up to `U+7FFF`, which covers characters for most modern languages (including East Asian) as well as many other symbols, but does not include emoji.

 To enable Basic Unicode, add the following to your `rules.mk`: